gavronski/carRental/README.md

 ## Running Tests

-To run all unit tests, run the following command from "carRenta" directory.
+To run all unit tests, run the following command from "carRental" directory.

 ```bash
   go test -v ./...